Kreuzviertel: Lifestyle

-Kreuzviertel is now considered one of most fashionable areas in the Ruhr Valley, and is home to numerous design and art stores.
+Kreuzviertel is now considered one of the most fashionable areas in the Ruhr Valley, and is home to numerous design and art stores.
 It is known for its many bars, clubs, pubs, and cafes, concentrated in the vicinity of Kreuzstraße and Vinke Platz and create a day and nightlife atmosphere unique from the rest of the city.
 The West park is the green lung of Kreuzviertel and in the months between May and October a centre of the student urban life.
 Unlike other parts of Dortmund, it retains much of its prewar architecture and is still replete with cobble-stoned streets and ornate buildings from the beginning of the 20th century.
 The Kreuzviertel is also popular by local fans and those visiting of Borussia Dortmund as a last resort for drinking a cheep beer in the numerous Pubs around the Signal Iduna Park in the South of the Kreuzviertel.

 Even today many artists choose Kreuzviertel as their residence: Sascha Schmitz, Christina Hammer and players of Borussia Dortmund.